abougouffa/virtual-format/README.md

 Virtual Format
 ==

-This package provide a simple mode to visually format buffers without modifying them.
+This package provides a simple mode to visually format buffers without modifying them.